arnoan/eu-dash/happenings.md

 #### Social Coding Maastricht
-A group of students, professionals and tech enthusiasts.
-We combine expertise and know-how from various fields, share knowledge, explore, learn and build.
+A group of students, professionals and tech enthusiasts who combine expertise and know-how from various fields, share knowledge, explore, learn and build.
 Curious?
 Intrigued?
 Interested?
 Our doors are always open.
+[Here](https://www.meetup.com/if-coding-Maastricht/) you can find the meetup community.

 #### BISS Lunch Lecture Series